Is Broccoli Safe for Dogs?

 Broccoli is also high in omega-3 fatty acids, which can help reduce inflammation levels.
 If your pup suffers from arthritis, you can add a little broccoli to his bowl every now and then to keep his mobility as high as possible.

-As mentioned, high quantities of broccoli can be hard on your dog's gut.
-If you've ever been woken up by a grumbling belly after eating a plate full of green veggies at night, you know that this is also the case for humans!
+As mentioned, high quantities of broccoli can have some risks for your dog including be hard on your dog’s gut.
+If you’ve ever been woken up by a grumbling belly after eating a plate full of green veggies at night, you know that this is also the case for humans!

 The real risk occurs when your dog’s diet is comprised of more than 25% broccoli.
 In this case, your pup is consuming excessive amounts of isothiocyanate molecules.
 In small numbers, they’re manageable but they can cause significant health issues or even death if your dog eats an extreme amount of broccoli on a regular basis.